 Notes: Results based on ordered logit model.
-Marginal effect of a policy surprise that increases the respective reference rate by 25 basis points on probability that prices increase more rapidly (=inflation goes up).
-Column (1) shows the responses using monetary policy surprises orthogonalized with respect to current economic conditions.
-Column (2) shows the responses using monetary policy surprises orthogonalized with respect to the ECB's macroeconomic forecasts and forecast revisions.
+Marginal effect of a policy surprise that increases the respective reference rate by 25 basis points on probability of prices increasing more rapidly (=inflation rises).
+Column (1) shows the responses using monetary policy surprises orthogonalised with respect to current economic conditions.
+Column (2) shows the responses using monetary policy surprises orthogonalised with respect to the ECB's macroeconomic forecasts and forecast revisions.
 Column (3) shows the response to the change of the 1-year OIS during the full monetary event window including both press release and press conference, respectively.
 Column (5) shows the response to policy and information shock series by Jarociński and Karadi (2020).
-Standard errors clustered at the monthly level are in parentheses, p < 0.10, p < 0.05, p < 0.01.
+Standard errors clustered at the monthly level are in parentheses, \ p < 0.10, \\ p < 0.05, \\\ p < 0.01.

-statement about policy actions taken by the Governing Council and until 2014 this just included interest rate changes.
-The press conference is more about communication and explains the underlying reasons for the policy decisions and also provides a further outlook.
-In column (5), I take the monetary policy surprise series by Jarociński and Karadi (2020) who decompose monetary policy news into a policy and an information component.
-These last two columns of Table 4 indicate that surprises that are about policy actions yield a stronger response compared to the surprises that are more about communication and providing information about potential future actions.
+Alternative monetary policy surprises I consider two alternative monetary policy surprises.
+In column (3), I do not use a factor model as Altavilla et al. (2019) do but simply take the 1-year OIS change for the full monetary event window.
+The 1-year OIS rate is commonly used as a summary indicator of monetary policy, especially since it was not or only little constrained at the lower bound.
+The insignificant response highlights that it is important to consider the multi-dimensionality of monetary policy announcements as I do in this paper.
+In column (4), I use the 1-year OIS change separately for the press release window and the press conference window.
+The press release window is just a short statement about policy actions taken by the Governing Council and until 2014 this only included interest rate changes.
+The press conference is more about communication.
+It explains the underlying reasons for the policy decisions and also provides a further outlook.
+In column (5), I take the monetary policy surprise series by Jarociński and Karadi (2020), who decompose monetary policy news into a policy and an information component.
+These last two columns of Table 4 indicate that surprises relating to policy actions yield a stronger response compared to surprise that are more about communication and providing information on potential future actions.
 One potential reason for this could be that (current) policy actions are covered more by media and therefore reach households more easily.